strongbrewio/strongbrewio.github.io/_posts/2018-04-25-combine-latest-glitch.md

 ![marble-diagram](https://vectr.com/tmp/f1jfpxhCHV/b8pN04Jr9.svg?width=1000&height=461.54&select=b8pN04Jr9page0)

 We have a stream of the limit values and one for the offset values.
-We combine these streams using **`combineLatest` to create a stream that will have a new value every time one of the source stream changes**.
+We combine these streams using **`combineLatest` to create a stream that will have a new value every time one of the source streams changes**.
 We then use `switchMap` to fetch the data from the backend based on these values to get a `pokemon$`.
 Because we use `switchMap`, if a call is not finished yet, it will be cancelled when a new call is initiated by changing the limit or offset.

 Code wise this looks like this: